-3. Patient Involvement
+3. Patient involvement

-Although the guidelines are mostly aimed at healthcare professionals, NICE accreditation requires lay involvement at both the CPG Committee level and for individual guideline development
+Although the guidelines are mostly aimed at healthcare professionals, lay involvement is required at both the CPG committee level and for individual guideline development.

 Representation from specialist patient groups, as well as input from individuals with personal experience of chronic kidney disease (CKD), dialysis (haemodialysis or peritoneal), kidney transplantation or acute kidney injury (AKI) would be welcome.
-Reasonable travel expenses incurred during this work will be reimbursed by the Renal Association.
+Reasonable travel expenses incurred during this work will be reimbursed by the UK Kidney Association.